kdeldycke/awesome-engineering-team-management/readme.md

 - [The Framing of the Developer](https://www.svese.de/impact-vs-backlog-frame-in-software-development) - Default framing is around the backlog, which leads to an asymmetry in which failure is blamed on lacks of developer performance, and success is celebrated as the full realization of the PM's vision.
 But “technology is the bank that gave credit”, and technical debt should be called product debt “because product took the credit to get a feature faster and must pay back by investing the time to clean up.”
 The alternative?
 “Companies today need a frame of impact.
 In this world-view success is defined by impact.”

 - [Goodbye, Clean Code](https://overreacted.io/goodbye-clean-code/) - “My boss invited me for a one-on-one chat where they politely asked me to revert my change.
 I was aghast.
-The old code was a mess, and mine was clean\! (…) I see now that my 'refactoring' was a disaster in two ways: I didn't talk to the person who wrote it; My code traded the ability to change requirements for reduced duplication”.
+The old code was a mess, and mine was clean! (…) I see now that my 'refactoring' was a disaster in two ways: I didn't talk to the person who wrote it; My code traded the ability to change requirements for reduced duplication”.

 ## Remote Work